 What causes heavy periods (menorrhagia)?

-- Hormone imbalance – typically relatively higher estrogen compared to progesterone (or other hormones like DHEAs and testosterone), also known as estrogen dominance
+The hormone imbalance that causes heavy periods is typically higher estrogen compared to progesterone (or other hormones like DHEAs and testosterone).
+These hormones balance estrogen and keep it in check.
+This is also known as estrogen dominance.

-- Endometrial hyperplasia – this is thickening of the lining of the uterus that is also associated with estrogen dominance.
-It can be an early indicator of increased uterine cancer risk.
+Endometrial hyperplasia is an abnormal thickening of the lining of your uterus.
+It is also associated with estrogen dominance.
+It is an early indicator of increased uterine cancer risk.

 - Weakness or tiredness

 - Infertility (due to estrogen dominance, polyps or fibroids)

 Estradiol is one particular form of estrogen.
 There are 3 main forms: estriol, estrone and estradiol.
 Measuring estradiol alone provides an incomplete picture of estrogen level and activity.
 But, this test provides some basic information.
 Your peak estradiol is best measured around ovulation.
 Ovulation occurs around day 14-15 of your cycle, assuming that you have a normal menstrual cycle.

 SHBG or Sex Hormone Binding Globulin

 This is a protein that binds to estrogen and decreases its activity.
 Low SHBG means higher estrogen activity.
 Higher estrogen activity means a thicker lining builds-up and so more blood is lost with your period.

 These compete for estrogen receptors and moderate estrogen activity.
 Lower levels mean increased estrogen activity.
 Progesterone is best measured on day 21 of a 28-day menstrual cycle.
 The others are measured at any point in the cycle.

 Pelvic and transvaginal ultrasound